ljgago/typst-chords/src/chart.typ

   }
 }

-//
-// Draws the fret start number
+// Draws the fret start number that indicates the starting position of the fretboard
-//
 #let draw-fret-number(self) = {
   place(left + top,
     dx: -3pt * self.scale,